Help us improve your experience.

 Click Self-Driven to view the automatically resolved issues.
 Note that the Self-Driven option is hidden for actions without the self-driving capability.

-For switches, the self-driving capability is available for the Port Stuck action and is enabled by default.
+• Port Stuck—The self-driving capability for this action is enabled by default.
 Marvis automatically bounces the port to fix the issue.
 Marvis will attempt to bounce the port three times and if the issue remains unresolved, then Marvis will set the issue status as Open and provide details of the automatic remediation steps taken.
 Stopping the automatic bounce after three attempts prevents continuous port bounce cycles.
 You can then check whether the port stuck issue is due to a hardware issue with the device connected to the switch port.

 Automatic upgrade involves upgrading one AP at a time during periods of low network usage at a site to minimize network downtime and impact to users.
 Consequently, if multiple APs need to be upgraded, the process might take a few days as Marvis upgrades one AP in a 24-hour window during periods of low site usage to avoid creating any network coverage issues.